Ban the Box: Fair Chance

 The terms Ban the Box and Fair Chance Act are often used interchangeably.

 In 2014, the San Francisco Board of Supervisors unanimously passed the Fair Chance Ordinance, authored by Supervisors Jane Kim and Malia Cohen.
 On October 27, 2015, New York City enacted the Fair Chance Law.
-In 2016, Austin became the first city in the south to ban the box, led by Gregorio Casar.
+In 2016, Austin became the first city in the south to ban the box, led by Greg Casar.

 In March 2018, Washington Governor Jay Inslee signed the Washington Fair Chance Act into law.
 In August 2017, Seattle additionally adopted a "Fair Chance Housing Ordinance", which prohibits landlords from considering the criminal history of a renter except for some sex crimes.

 Implementation

 United States

 The "Ban the Box" movement requires employers to eliminate the question on a job application that asks about an applicant's criminal history and attempts to reduce an employers' accessibility to criminal records until later on in the application process.
 The goal of this initiative is to decrease discrimination against applicants who may have a criminal history.
 Hawaii was the first state to implement the law in 1998.
 In 2015, President Obama "banned the box" on applications for federal government jobs.
 Many private employers, including Wal-Mart, Target, and Koch Industries, decided to initiate the policy before it was required to do so due to public pressure.
 As of 2018, 11 US states have mandated the removal of conviction history questions from job applications for private employers.

 Restrictions that Ban the Box imposes on employers in regards to criminal history: